hupe13/extensions-leaflet-map-testing/readme.md

 ## Description

-This is the backup from elevation-proxy.
+This is the archive from elevation-proxy.
 I will no longer test and further develop these.
 Firstly, the goal of encrypting the url is not achieved.
 Secondly, the repository cryptojs-aes-php has been archived.